 Lucky enough, I found a company in my area and I am so excited to share with you that I am printing my book with them.
-So if you are looking for a eco friendly Xmas present make sure to grab a copy now.
+So if you are looking for an eco-friendly Xmas present make sure to grab a copy now.

-The company is called, Eco Friendly Printer, located in Northport, NY, and specializes in printing on 100% post-consumer waste recycled paper that is 100% processed chlorine free.
-I have worked closely with Greg and Glen to ensure the book is made in the most sustainable possible way.
+The company specializes in printing on 100% post-consumer waste recycled paper that is 100% processed chlorine free.
+I have worked closely with them to ensure the book is made in the most sustainable possible way.
 Below are the benefits that come from printing this way:

 - The paper is also 100% Chlorine Free.

 But why is all of that important?
-Greg took a lot of time explaining the ins and outs of eco friendly printing to me and this is what I have learned.
+The owner of the printer took a lot of time explaining the ins and outs of eco-friendly printing to me and this is what I have learned.